acarrizosa/Reproducibility_project/README.txt

 "R_Run_All" just sources all the other files.
 So you can delete all the pdfs in the images files if you'd like, and run everything from here and they'd repopulate without errors.

-Both Nyhan-Reifler files have the STATA files, and the R "translations" I saved the transations here, to the point where they perfectly mimmic the STATA do.files.
+Both Nyhan-Reifler files have the STATA files, and the R "translations."
+I saved the translations here to the point where they perfectly mimmic the STATA do.files.

 "garbage" should be self explanatory.